 Named the Nature Island for its unspoiled natural beauty, Dominica is arguably the most breathtaking island in the Caribbean, boasting one of the best standards of living in the region.

-Officially The Commonwealth of Dominica, this beautiful island boasts pristine sandy beaches, lush green mountains, acres of unspoiled tropical rainforests, and some of the best diving and hiking in the Caribbean.
+Officially the Commonwealth of Dominica, this beautiful island boasts pristine sandy beaches, lush green mountains, acres of unspoiled tropical rainforests, and some of the best diving and hiking in the Caribbean.
 A diverse blend of English, French, African and Carib peoples and cultures, Dominica is a politically and economically stable state with the lowest crime rate in the region.
 In addition Dominica recognizes dual citizenship.
-The Economic Citizenship Program Dominica offers applicants a wealth of benefits and privileges, including:
+The Economic Citizenship Program offers applicants a wealth of benefits and privileges:

-A single applicant will be required to make an investment of US$100,000.
+A single applicant is required to make a nonrefundable contribution of US$100,000 to the Government Fund.

-An investment of US$175,000 qualifies the applicant and the applicant’s spouse for citizenship.
+A nonrefundable contribution of US$175,000 qualifies the main applicant and the applicant’s spouse.